MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -AutoDatabaseMountDial
-!!!
-Exchange Server 2010

-The AutoDatabaseMountDial parameter specifies the automatic database mount behavior for a continuous replication environment after a database failover.
-You can use the following values:

-- BestAvailability If you specify this value, the database automatically mounts immediately after a failover if the copy queue length is less than or equal to 12.
-The copy queue length is the number of logs recognized by the passive copy that needs to be replicated.
-If the copy queue length is more than 12, the database doesn't automatically mount.
-When the copy queue length is less than or equal to 12, Exchange attempts to replicate the remaining logs to the passive copy and mounts the database.

-- GoodAvailability If you specify this value, the database automatically mounts immediately after a failover if the copy queue length is less than or equal to six.
-The copy queue length is the number of logs recognized by the passive copy that needs to be replicated.
-If the copy queue length is more than six, the database doesn't automatically mount.
-When the copy queue length is less than or equal to six, Exchange attempts to replicate the remaining logs to the passive copy and mounts the database.

-- Lossless If you specify this value, the database doesn't automatically mount until all logs that were generated on the active copy have been copied to the passive copy.
-This setting also causes Active Manager's best copy selection algorithm to sort potential candidates for activation based on the database copy's activation preference value and not its copy queue length.

-The default value is GoodAvailability.
-If you specify either BestAvailability or GoodAvailability, and all of the logs from the active copy haven't been replicated to the passive copy, you may lose some mailbox data.
-However, the transport dumpster feature, (which is enabled by default) helps protect against data loss by resubmitting messages that are in the transport dumpster queue.

-!!!
-Exchange Server 2013

-The AutoDatabaseMountDial parameter specifies the automatic database mount behavior for a continuous replication environment after a database failover on the Mailbox server.
-You can use the following values:

-- BestAvailability The database automatically mounts immediately after a failover if the copy queue length is less than or equal to 12.
-The copy queue length is the number of logs recognized by the passive copy that needs to be replicated.
-If the copy queue length is more than 12, the database doesn't automatically mount.
-When the copy queue length is less than or equal to 12, Exchange attempts to replicate the remaining logs to the passive copy and mounts the database.

-- GoodAvailability The database automatically mounts immediately after a failover if the copy queue length is less than or equal to six.
-The copy queue length is the number of logs recognized by the passive copy that needs to be replicated.
-If the copy queue length is more than six, the database doesn't automatically mount.
-When the copy queue length is less than or equal to six, Exchange attempts to replicate the remaining logs to the passive copy and mounts the database.

-- Lossless The database doesn't automatically mount until all logs that were generated on the active copy have been copied to the passive copy.
-This setting also causes Active Manager's best copy selection algorithm to sort potential candidates for activation based on the database copy's activation preference value and not its copy queue length.

-The default value is GoodAvailability.
-If you specify either BestAvailability or GoodAvailability, and all of the logs from the active copy haven't been replicated to the passive copy, you may lose some mailbox data.
-However, the Safety Net feature, (which is enabled by default) helps protect against data loss by resubmitting messages that are in Safety Net.

-!!!
-Exchange Server 2016

 The AutoDatabaseMountDial parameter specifies the automatic database mount behavior for a continuous replication environment after a database failover on the Mailbox server.
 You can use the following values:

 - BestAvailability: The database automatically mounts immediately after a failover if the copy queue length is less than or equal to 12.
 The copy queue length is the number of logs recognized by the passive copy that needs to be replicated.
 If the copy queue length is more than 12, the database doesn't automatically mount.
 When the copy queue length is less than or equal to 12, Exchange attempts to replicate the remaining logs to the passive copy and mounts the database.